VicenteVieraG/VicenteVieraG/README.md

 - ⚜⚜I´m a passionate programmer that enjoy learning about computer science and participate in proyects.⚜⚜
 - ☕☕🧐I like making web apps and web pages, also I enjoy making videogames.🎮🎮
-- 🏺🏺My favorite programming languages are c++, TypeScript and JavaScritp.🗿
+- 🏺🏺My favorite programming languages are C++, TypeScript and JavaScritp.🗿

 # My Stats 📊🏆